syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Working-with-PDF-AcroForms.md

 PDF Viewer supports adding/modifying the existing forms fields content present in the PDF document.
 By default, it detects the form fields present in the PDF document and enables modifying or filling the values.

-N>PDF Viewer supports only Acroforms.
+N>PDF Viewer supports only Acroform.
 PDF documents with XFA form fields cannot be viewed in PDF Viewer.

 ## How to restrict editing the Acroform field values in the existing PDF document